Aktyn/aktyn-assistant/README.md

 ## Requirements

-Upon first run, you will be prompted to enter your OpenAI API key.<br/>
+Upon first run, you will be prompted to enter your OpenAI API key.
 If you already have an OpenAI account, you can generate an API key [here](https://platform.openai.com/account/api-keys).

 ---